tedtoal/Button_TT/README.md

 }
 ```

+That is all that's required to switch screens: change the value of *currentScreen* and call the screen *draw* function.

-We will add two more constants to the section of constants to be used in *initButton()* calls, to provide a "standard" button size that might be used for many screen buttons:
+Next, add two more constants to the section of constants used in *initButton()* calls, to provide a "standard" button size that might be used for many screen buttons:

 ```
 // Define a "standard" button width and height.